miqoas/OtterKeys/README.md

 ## Specify key pair output format

-You can specify a key pair output format by adding the option `-f byte`.
+You can specify a key pair output format by adding the option `-f`.
+Possible formats are `hex` and `byte`.
 Example:

 ```bash
 otterkeys new -f byte